 - Fill’er Up!
 Make sure you have plenty of gas before you get on the Skyline Drive.
 There are areas where there are no gas stations for a bit.

 - Bring layers of clothing.
-Due elevation changes, weather on the Skyline Drive can vary greatly by location and time of day.
+Due elevation changes, weather on the Skyline Drive can vary by location and time of day.
 It can also be sunny and warm one minute, then a few minutes later, cold and windy.
 We suggest layering if you plan to be outside at all, and this includes even getting out at overlooks which can often be cool and windy.

-- Be prepared for crowds – The Skyline Drive is very popular, and often full of cars and people, especially in the Fall Season.
+- Be prepared for crowds–The Skyline Drive is very popular, and often full of cars and people, especially in the Fall Season.
 Plan for extra time and be patient.

-- RVs – RVs are allowed and welcome on the entire Skyline Drive, including pull along trailers, BUT make sure your RV isn’t taller than Marys Rock Tunnel, at 12 ft 8 in.
-Also, if you have traffic behind you, that wants to go faster, please pull over.
+- RVs–RVs are allowed and welcome on the entire Skyline Drive, including pull along trailers.
+BUT make sure your RV isn’t taller than Marys Rock Tunnel, at 12 ft 8 in.
+Also, if you have traffic behind you that wants to go faster, please pull over.

-- Assume your cell phone will not work – Cell phone service along the Skyline Drive is spotty at best.
+- Assume your cell phone will not work–Cell phone service along the Skyline Drive is spotty at best.
 Plan for your phone not working in most locations.
 If you require cell phone use, we would suggest getting off the Skyline Drive.

-- Bring some water – Even if you aren’t planning on hiking, you might be tempted to want to walk out to one of the remote overlooks or down one of the shorter trails.
+- Bring some water–Even if you aren’t planning on hiking, you might be tempted to want to walk out to one of the remote overlooks or down one of the shorter trails.
 Bring some water just in case.

 Skyline Drive Wildlife